mind-scraper/gofee_modified/README.md

         "If old_trajectory and restart file are present, the surrogate model from the previous run will be used as the starting model of the current run.
         Please use a different name from trajectory file, e.g. 'old_structures.traj'. "
 ```

+BUG!:
+A finised or interupted run cannot be continued.